oceansize/cv/README.md

 _Front End Developer - January 2018 - Present_

-- Currently on the team responsible for bringing used cars to the Carwow platform
+- Currently on the team responsible for introducing a new product to the Carwow platform, namely, used cars
-- Although employed as a Front End Developer, currently working across the stack, using Ruby on Rails on the backend, and elm & Sass on the client side
+- Have had the opportunity to work with different stacks, focusing on Ruby on Rails on the backend, and a combination of elm & SASS on the client side
-- Responsible for encouraging adherence to our style guide
+- Working with developers and designers to elaborate on our style guide and provide more consistency across our products
-- Have led initiatives to improve communication between Developers and Designers in the organisation and implemented processes to achieve this goal
+- Have led initiatives to improve communication between developers and designers in the organisation and implemented processes to achieve this goal
-  - Introduced PR templates to the whole organisation as a way to improve consistency across the business when making Pull Requests
+  - Implemented workflows that aid consistent, productive and public conversations for all to participate in
   - Designed and implemented a process to audit and catalogue changes to style guide components, in order to provide an effective changelog for the front end component library
-- Co-organised a Craft Beer tasting session for the entire company
+- Contributed to strengthening cultural and social relations across the entire company

 ###### Feedback from Carwow: